Please review the following disclosure to make an informed decision regarding your academic program choice before you apply for admission:

 The ASR contains the current security and safety-related policy statements, emergency preparedness and evacuation information, crime prevention and sexual assault prevention information, and drug and alcohol prevention programming.
-The ASR also contains statistics of Clery Act crimes for California State University, Northridge (CSUN) for the three years preceding the date of publication.
+The ASR also contains statistics of Clery Act crimes for California State University Northridge (CSUN) for 2015-2017.

-A paper copy of the ASR is available upon request by contacting the Office of the Clery Director in the CSUN Department of Police Services at (818) 677-5343.
+A paper copy of the ASR is available upon request by contacting either of the following offices:

 Additional federally-mandated disclosures can be found at Your Right to Know.

 The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), includes many disclosure and reporting requirements for colleges and universities throughout the United States.
 These disclosures and reports are intended to assist current and prospective students and their families to access and compare information about higher education institutions.